 Ned rig, Darksleeper, S-Waver 120 have potential to fool trophy specks

-I bring this up because I’m going to discuss three lures that meet the definition of ICAST’s intent.
-View, reveal and introduce.
+These are three lures that will increase your catch rate of big speckled trout.
 Having fished these on plenty of trips, I can confidently write they all have high production value, as well as big-fish potential.

 The Ned Rig

 Year after year, this simple setup produces tremendous results on heavily pressured fish when downsizing is appropriate.
 A mainstay in almost every freshwater angler’s arsenal, its transition to inshore saltwater fishing is virtually flawless.

 The rig is remarkably simple and includes a jighead and soft-plastic lure.
 Unlike traditional jighead styles — round, aspirin or arrow — it features a “mushroom” profile.
 Simple as it may seem, this jighead allows the bait to stand straight up when in contact with the bottom.
 Additionally, pairing it with smaller soft plastics gives great fishability and heavily pressured fish a less-invasive offering.

 I prefer the Owner Blockhead in the 1/16- and 1/8-ounce sizes, but Z-Man also makes a NED Lockz HD jighead.
 I prefer those in the 1/6- and 1/5-ounce sizes for heavier-tide and windier situations.
 Soft-plastic selections being endless, I prefer Z-Man’s Finesse TRD and Trick Shotz.
 They are buoyant and compact.
 For fishing purposes, this is a jig, and I fish it as such.
 I make one or two twitches, then let the bait sink to the bottom while maintaining contact with the lure.
 Bites can be very subtle.
 But they can also be very big since many large summer trout are looking for smaller, quick offerings.